Primespark24/GeneticAlgorithmMap/Readme.md

 # CS473 Genetic Algorithm Final Project
 Welcome to our Whitworth Advanced Algorithms and Analysis Final Project!
 We created a genetic algorithm.
 Genetic algorithms are loosely based on the principles of natural selection and evolution.
 They have a unique ability to search problem spaces to calculate optimal solutions much faster than humans.
 The problem space that we chose to define is the navigation of a small portion of the city streets in Spokane.
 Our vision for this algorithm is to optimize the travel routes for a delivery service.
 We set the genetic algorithm free upon the defined map of Spokane and allow it to calculate an optimized travel route given a set of input locations.

+To Run the program, open Main.py and run without debugging.

 Authors: Brycen Martin, Jonathan Laughlin and Shane Snediker

 Updated: December 17, 2020